BSPS Doctoral Scholarship Competition

-A) Applicants should send (as a single pdf file):
+A) Applicants should send (as a single PDF):

-5. If the applicant has already been accepted onto an appropriate doctoral programme, they should provide evidence that this is so.
-Otherwise, the award will be made to a successful candidate subject to confirmation at a later date of their having been accepted onto an appropriate programme.
+4. If the applicant has already been accepted onto an appropriate doctoral programme, they should provide evidence that this is so.
+Otherwise, the award will be made to the successful candidate subject to confirmation at a later date of their having been accepted onto an appropriate programme.

 B) The proposed supervisor should send a brief statement (no more than 500 words) explaining why they are happy to supervise the applicant on the proposed project and how and why the supervisor’s institution is a good fit for the person and project.
-[See Note 2.]
+[See, also, Note 2 below.]

-C) Two academic referees (which could include the supervisor) should write reference letters directly to the Honorary Secretary.
+C) Two academic referees (one of whom may be the proposed supervisor) should write reference letters directly to the Honorary Secretary.

-All documents should be sent by email to the Honorary Secretary at firstname.lastname@example.org
+All documents should be sent by email to the Honorary Secretary at Oliver Pooley.

 Any queries should also be directed to the Honorary Secretary.

-1. In cases where applicants have minimal funding from other sources this will be made up to AHRC levels by the BSPS grant.
-(For example, an applicant who has a fees-only award from elsewhere would be eligible to apply for a maintenance grant from the BSPS.)
+1. A full BSPS scholarship will not be made to anyone with another source of funding.
+In cases where an awardee has partial funding from other sources, the size of the BSPS grant will be set accordingly.
+(For example, a successful applicant who has a fees-only award from elsewhere would still be eligible to receive a maintenance grant from the BSPS.)